 Pacelli Catholic Schools prides itself on outstanding academics.
 On the K- 8 level, the focus is on short, regular assessments to make sure that students are growing to their maximum potential.
 A national standardized test is given each year as determined by the Diocese of LaCrosse.

 Curriculum Based Monitors (CBM’s) from the University of Oregon are used beginning in kindergarten.
 These assessments are given monthly in the lower grades, and take approximately two minutes to administer.
 Letter and word recognition, sounds, comprehension, and fluency are checked with this assessment.
+STAR Testing is also used for reading and math.

 In grades 6- 8, a writing assessment is conducted three times a year.
 This assessment provides teachers and students feedback on strengths and weaknesses in their writing.